linnarsson-lab/ceftools/README.md

 ceftools transparently reads and distinguishes CEB and CEF files without any further specification of the input format.
 Thus, the input can be in either format, and it will just work.

 CEF files are tab-delimited text files in UTF-8 encoding.
-The first four characters are 'CEF\t' (that's a single tab character at then end), equivalent to the hexadecimal 4-byte number 0x43454609.
+The first four characters are 'CEF\t' (that's a single tab character at the end), equivalent to the hexadecimal 4-byte number 0x43454609.
 There is no byte order mark (BOM).

 CEB files are binary.
 The first four bytes are UTF-8 encoded 'CEB\t' (that's a single tab character at the end), equivalent to the hexadecimal 4-byte number 0x43454209.